TenjinInc/invar/README.md

 Similarly, you should use a unique encryption key for each environment (eg. your development laptop vs a server).

+### XDG Base Directory

+This is a standard that defines where applications should store their files (config, data, etc).
+The relevant part is that it looks in a couple of places for config files, declared in a pair of environment variables:

+1. `XDG_CONFIG_HOME`
+    - Note: Ignored when `$HOME` directory is undefined.
+Often the case for system daemons.
+    - Default: `~/.config/`
+2. `XDG_CONFIG_DIRS`
+    - Fallback locations, declared as a colon-separated list in priority order.
+    - Default: `/etc/xdg/`

+You can check your current values by running this in a terminal:

+    env | grep XDG

+### Namespace

+The name of the app's subdirectory under the relevant XDG Base Directory.

+eg:

+`~/.config/name-of-app`

+or

+`/etc/xdg/name-of-app`

 ## Installation

 Add this line to your application's Gemfile: